-- Monitoring approved veterinary drugs to assure their continued safety and effectiveness
+- Monitoring approved animal drugs to assure their continued safety and effectiveness

-- Monitoring marketed unapproved veterinary drugs and veterinary devices
+- Monitoring marketed unapproved animal drugs and veterinary devices

 - Enforcing industry compliance with the FFDCA by evaluating and coordinating legal cases brought against violators by the Agency

 - Reviewing product labels and providing updates as new information becomes available